PurpleHominid/Project1-TraceBall/README.md

 ##### Programming Language/Enviroment
 I will be developing this game using Javascript as instructed in the brief.
 The game will be able to run on any web browser but will require a mouse to work correctly (Not touch screen compatable)

 Also as instructed in the brief, I will be writing my code in Notepad.
-Notepad is a simple text editor that offers no helpful features or a
+Notepad is a simple text editor that offers no helpful features like an IDE would.

 ##### Programming Challenges
 During this project, I will need to find a solution to the following problems/challenges.